 Liquorice: Liquorice is an extract from the root of the plant Glycyrrhiza glabra.
 You might associate it with a flavour of candy, but you’d be surprised to know it has an impressive list of beauty and health benefits.
 Liquorice is known to even out skin tone, help with eczema, and improve the growth of the hair.

 It’s clear that we need to become more aware of what we’re putting onto our bodies, just as much as what we’re putting into it.
 Harmful ingredients are packed into almost every beauty product on the market, but fortunately, there are ‘greener’ and safer options available.
-If you want to know more about health and wellness trends for 2017, download our guide.

 If you’re extra concerned about your health and wellness, why not book a well-deserved holiday?
 Our hotels in Costa Blanca have everything you need for a relaxing holiday.